bcrowell/bcrowell.github.io/faster_than_light/index.md

 we consider them to be facts about time itself, and we say that time is not absolute.
 If time isn't absolute, then neither is simultaneity.
 Just as Newton and Galileo showed that "same place" depends on one's frame of reference, Einstein showed the lack of any universal notion of "same time."
-If observers A and B are in motion relative to one another, they will in general disagree both about whether events occur at the same place and about whether they occur at the same time.
+If two observers are in motion relative to one another, they will in general disagree both about whether events occur at the same place and about whether they occur at the same time.

 Measuring a spacetime vector